-3.B.13 For Emission Point AA-024, the permittee is subject to the Standards of Performance for Stationary Spark Ignition Internal Combustion Engines, 40 CFR Part 60, Subpart JJJJ.
+3.B.13 For Emission Point AA-024, the permittee is subject to and shall comply with all applicable requirements of the Standards of Performance for Stationary Spark Ignition Internal Combustion Engines, 40 CFR Part 60, Subpart JJJJ.
 Emission Point AA-024 is an emergency engine rated greater than 500 HP and was manufactured after January 1, 2009 and as such shall meet all applicable requirements of 40 CFR 60, Subpart JJJJ.